 Use sites like Travel Freely and AwardWallet to stay organized.
 Travel Freely will keep track of all the credit cards you’ve opened, when annual fees are due, and your Chase 5/24 status.
 Award Wallet will keep track of your point totals from all your loyalty accounts as well as when those points expire.
 They make everything about being an organized travel hacker easier.
 I can’t imagine travel hacking without these two sites.

 Quit using cash or debit cards!
 You want all the points you can get.
 Oftentimes, you will be trying to meet the minimum spend on one card.
-On the occasions you aren’t, at least use the card that will get you some points for your purchases.
+On the occasions, you aren’t, at least use the card that will get you some points for your purchases.
 There are definitely some cards that will get you more points than other cards.
 For instance, my American Express Gold Card gives me 4 points per $1 spent on groceries or dining.
 I use that card in those instances.
 Even if you are only getting 1 or 2 points per $1 spent, it’s better than no points.
 It really does all add up!
 Not sure which card to use?
 Check out the CardPointers app, it’ll tell you which card is the best to use for a certain purchase.

 Always review your cards when the annual fee posts each year.
 You have 30 days to decide if you still want to keep your card after the fee posts and before it is due.
 Is the annual fee worth it?
 Do the benefits outweigh the fee?
 I keep most of my hotel cards because the annual fee is less than 1/2 of what the free hotel stay is for most of them each year.
 Travel Freely will let you know ahead of time when your annual fee posts so you have plenty of time to decide if you want to cancel, keep, or downgrade.

-Know that you can usually only receive the bonus on each American Express Credit Card once.
+Know that you can usually receive the bonus on each American Express Credit Card once.
 Occasionally, an Amex card comes out with no lifetime rule and that is a nice surprise.

 There are also some cards that you can cancel, wait 24 months and apply again and get the bonus again.
-I haven’t begun to run out of cards to apply for and I have earned almost 4 million points with my husband and me.
+I haven’t begun to run out of cards to apply for and I have earned over 5 million points with my husband and me.
 Just read the fine print to know what the eligibility requirements are if you’d like to sign up for a card you have had previously.
 The Travel Freely Card Genie is great because it will only recommend cards that you are eligible for.

 This is a huge travel hacking commandment: Use points for their maximum earning power!
 I could use 60,000 Chase Ultimate Rewards and get two $500 round-trip tickets domestically.
 I could also use 60,000 Chase Ultimate Rewards and get a $4,000 one-way business class seat in lay-flat seats.
 What is worth more to you?
 If you only plan to travel domestically, then it might be worth it for you to do the first scenario.
 For me, I’d rather use my points in the second scenario where my points are worth more money.